 Trusting family members is as normal as can be.
-Therefore, it is usual that dealing with them is not as formal as it would be amongst strangers.
+Therefore, dealing with them is not as formal as it would be amongst strangers.
 But what happens when you miss a required formality in tax matters?
 Can you still make a deduction?
 The BFH gave its input to this question with its judgment of May 12, 2009 (re IX R 46/08).

 David built three houses in the years 1991 to 1993.
 In order to finance this project, he took out a loan from his three minor grandchildren at the end of August 1991.
 All contracts were signed by the grandchildren's father as their legal representative.
 A special (court appointed) guardian was not engaged.
 In April 1992, further contract changes were also only signed by the minors' father.
 From then on, the grandchildren granted loans to their grandfather over various amounts.
 In 1998 and via a notary's deed, the loans were acknowledged by a special guardian and mortgages were encumbered on the real estate in order to secure the loans.